tuanchauict/logger/README.md

 This is a hacked version of [Logger](https://github.com/orhanobut/logger) by Orhan Obut.

+This logger allows us localize a log so that we can on / off a log debug on a single file or on the whole project.

 # What have been changed in this hacked?

     Logger.v        -->      SLogger.v